aleen42/PersonalWiki/Programming/JavaScript/Framework/react/navigation/navigation.md

 ### Usage

 The whole code is contained in the following codepen demo, and what you need to do is to copy the code of JavaScript, and save it as a `jsx` file, which may need a loader to parse like Babel.
-Then, before the defined class `Typer`, just add a key word `export` so that you can import it elsewhere.
+Then, before the defined class `Navigation`, just add a key word `export` so that you can import it elsewhere.

 ```js
 export class Typer extends React.Component {